DanielLChapman/BitHeroes-Equipment-Planner/README.md

 16. Write tests for each set/mythic

-1. Add all pets and accessories
+1. Add all pets and accessories ✔ (Almost all legendaries besides PVP rewards as those are unrealistic to get.
+May need to do urgoff and those types of pets differently)
 2. Search Functionality to search for certain words in both title and effects
 3. Add enchants / runes <- not sure how to save without a database but I guess I would have to add it in
 4. Skill calculations